syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 ### Retrieving SelectedValue

-The [SelectedValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedValue.html) property is used to retrieve the selected values from the suggestion list.
+The [SelectedValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedValue.html) property is used to retrieve the selected values from the suggestion list, it can be retrieved the value depends on the [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ValueMemberPath.html) propery.

 {% tabs %}